 This panel will provide an overview of the opportunities and hurdles and offer key observations and insights.

-11:30 AM - 12:15 PM
+11:15 AM - 12:00 PM

 With the rapid increase of Indigenous partnerships, this session highlights several key examples of the investment development process.

-Justin Bourque Bourque
+Justin Bourque Jody Anderson

 1:00 PM - 1:30 PM